 However, this strategy will not work next year.
 Thus, we need to use the dynamic DAX script to get us to the end of the current year, whether it is 2021 or 2022.

-This leads us to the Date functions Now() and Year() to configure the end of the current year settings.
+This leads us to the Date functions Now() and Year() that help Power BI change date format to configure the end of the current year settings.

-How to Create a Date Table in Blank Power BI Report
+How to Create a Date Table in a blank Power BI Report

 The first step is creating a Date table in any Power BI report to designate it as a template.
 There is no direct way to create a Power BI Template without creating a report first.